 Do A Group Tour

-For solo travelers this is going to be your easiest and cheapest way of getting to grutas solo if you just want to go there and back in a day from Mexico City.
+For solo travelers, this is going to be your easiest and cheapest way of getting to grutas solo if you just want to go there and back in a day from Mexico City.
 Group tours are very affordable and run regularly.
-The only downside is most of the tours are in Spanish so you are either going to need to take some Spanish classes, or find an English speaking tour.
+The only downside is most of the tours are in Spanish so you are either going to need to take some Spanish classes or find an English-speaking tour.

 Take The Public Bus

 The bus from Mexico City to Grutas Tolantongo takes about 3.5- 4 hours.
 You will need to make your way to the Mexico North bus terminal from there you need to take a bus to Ixmiquilpan Hidalgo City.
 OVNIBUS or FLECHA ROJA line are the ones to book with.
-When you arrive into Ixmiquilpan Hidalgo you are going to need to take a colectivo (small public minivan) from the bus station in Ixmiquilpan to Ixmiquilpan central.
+When you arrive at Ixmiquilpan Hidalgo you are going to need to take a colectivo (small public minivan) from the bus station in Ixmiquilpan to Ixmiquilpan central.
 You are going to need to get off the colectivo at Morelos Market.
 Tell the driver as you are getting on so he can let you know when to get off.

-Once you have arrived at Morelos Market you will need to walk through the market to find the micro bus station located in the San Antonio parking lot (see map).
+Once you have arrived at Morelos Market you will need to walk through the market to find the microbus station located in the San Antonio parking lot (see map).
 From this bus station, you can take a microbus to Grutas Tolantongo.
 The last bus leaves at 5:30 pm so be sure to leave yourself plenty of time.